atompacman/Xerof/README.md

 - (1) File/New Project -> Templates/Visual C++ -> Empty Project.
 Create the project directly in the repository.

 - (2) Copy those project properties "tel quel".
-Right click on the project -> Properties -> Configuration Properties
+Right click on the project -> Properties -> Configuration Properties (make sure Configuration is set to "All configurations" and not "Debug"
   - Debugging/Environment <br>
       PATH=$(ProjectDir)\lib\allegro-5.0.10-msvc-11.0\bin;%PATH%
   - VC++ Directories/Include Directories <br>